IRELAND GUIDE

 Windows and doors

 Useful for tackling draughts and cold spots, particularly in older homes with poor glazing or leaky frames.
+See how windows and doors grants may apply.

 Heat pump upgrades

 Best considered after heat loss is reviewed, so system sizing and performance are based on realistic home conditions.
+Compare likely heat pump costs before requesting quotes.

 Solar PV

 Can reduce electricity bills and pair well with electrified heating, once core fabric priorities are addressed.
+Review solar panel grants if PV is on your shortlist.

 Deeper retrofit work